AliiAssi/ChatBot-Project/README.md

 # BONDO2: RAG-based University Chatbot

 ## Overview
 BONDO2 is a retrieval-augmented generation (RAG) based chatbot designed specifically for universities.
-It allows you to upload your own data sources (CSV, TXT, or JSON files, PDFs) and create an interactive chatbot that can enhancing administrative and academic support through Intelligent Information Retrieval
+It allows you to upload your own data sources (CSV, TXT, or JSON files, PDFs) and create an interactive chatbot that can enhance administrative and academic support through Intelligent Information Retrieval

 ## How to Use